 2.4.
-In Milton Keynes there are 3 sand and gravel sites with planning permission: land at Calverton (Passenham), land south of Caldecote Farm (Newport Pagnell) and land east of Haversham Road (New Bradwell).
-All sites were active during 2016 however at the land at Calverton quarry there were no external sales, only stockpiling took place.
+In Milton Keynes there are three sand and gravel sites with planning permission: land at Calverton (Passenham), land south of Caldecote Farm (Newport Pagnell) and land east of Haversham Road (New Bradwell), all of which were active during 2017.
 The details of these sites are presented in Table 2.
 The location of these sites and associated geology are shown in Figure 3.